jcqlng/jcqlng/README.md

 - 🌱 I’m currently learning full stack web development.
 So far I learned briefly about HTML, CSS, JS, Node, MySQL, and API's.

-- 👯 I’m looking to collaborate on a database for auto auctions.
-I currently am the executive assistant to Rupp auctions and feel that our database can be efficient.

 - 🤔 I’m looking for help with just about anything with my current repositories.
 I have been cleaning up as I go and attempting to fix bugs, update the repos, and just overall how to do better in my code.
 I take constructive criticism well so shoot!

-- 💬 Ask me about repositories!
-I would like to get comfortable in speaking / typing the code lingo!
+- 💬 Ask me about my repositories!

 <p align="center">
 	<a href="https://twitter.com/jcqlngeiger"><img src="https://img.shields.io/twitter/follow/jcqlngeiger?label=Twitter&style=social" alt="Twitter"></a>